Chiang-Andy/CS-219-Project-1/README.md

 XOR - Do a bitwise exclusive OR of the operands

+# Extension (Part 3)
+MOV Rd, #IMM

+     Moves the immediate operand into Rd
+     Rd can be r0-r7
+     IMM can be any 32-bit constant expressed in hex with a 0x prefix OPCODE Rd, Rn, Rm

+    Does the specified operation on Rn and Rm, stores the result in Rd OPCODE can be ADD, SUB, AND, ORR, or XOR
+    Rd, Rn, and Rm can be r0-r7
+OPCODE Rd, Rn

+    Does the specified 1-bit shift on Rn, stores the result in Rd OPCODE can be ASR, LSR, or LSL
+    Rd and Rn can be r0-r7

 # Rubic
 45 points: 5 points will be given for each operation and respectively displaying the operation, operands and result to the terminal